sage-code/maj/case.md

 # For peace

 Maj is a language of peace.
-While you learn this language you also learn peace. the language is used to create ideas of serenity and purity. this will influence your way of spending time and make you a better person.
+While you learn this language you also learn peace. the language is used to create ideas of serenity and soul purity. this will influence you in a good way make you a better person.

-reducing the time necessary to learn new thing, and storing these thing more efficient in your memory you can be much more useful to yourself and to society surrounding you. you can explain better the things to your friends or students in case you are a teacher.
+reducing the time necessary to learn new thing, and storing these thing more efficient in your memory you can be much more useful to yourself and to society surrounding you. you can explain better your feelings and Thoth to your friends or students in case you are a teacher.

 # For making

-Maj will enable you to make text faster. this reduce time to write a story or a thesis. multiply this with milions and you will change the world. so writers as well as readers will reduce time to communicate.
+Maj will enable you to make text. this reduce time to write a story or a thesis. multiply this with millions and you will change the world. so writers as well as readers will reduce time to communicate.

 storage is expensive. it is true that text do not take so much space, but maybe in the future AI will learn how to produce text content. in this case, the repository knowledge will grow exponential. improving efficiency should be always a goal.

+Maybe we manage to make smarter text.
+This is a text that ca do computations.
+By doing this, you can describe a program then "execute" the program line by line and even repeat a potion of text multiple times like a program do.
+So yur text can be also a running program.

 it is time to stop talking and start making.

-vale!
+**vale!**